16 Powerful Fennel Tea Benefits You Must Know

 As per an Iranian study, fennel extracts are beneficial in improving vision (15).
 Vitamin C, one of the nutrients fennel is very rich in, plays a major role in protecting the eyes (16).
 As the eyes have a higher metabolic rate, they have an additional need for antioxidant protection – which is readily offered by fennel due to its high vitamin C content.

-According to the Oregon State University, lower levels of vitamin C in the eye lens can increase the risk of cataract formation (17).
-The antioxidants in fennel shield the eyes from effects of macular degenerationi XAn eye disease common in older people that causes loss of sight at the center of the field of vision.
+Lower levels of vitamin C in the eye lens can increase the risk of cataract formation (17).
+The antioxidants in fennel shield the eyes from effects of macular degenerationi An eye disease common in older people that causes loss of sight at the center of the field of vision.
 (18).
 There are certain individuals who wash their eyes with fennel tea to treat conjunctivitis.

 Fennel can also be used to treat eye inflammation (19).